graphile/worker/README.md

   (e.g. with different payload, or different times) then you will need to supply a unique identifier manually.
 Changing the identifier can result in duplicate executions, so we recommend that you explicitly set it and never change it.
-- `!n` where `n` is a positive integer - back-fill any entries from the last `n` minutes, for example if the worker was not running when they were due to be executed (note: this will not back-fill new tasks, only tasks that were previously known)
+- `!fill=t` where `t` is a "time phrase" (see below) - back-fill any entries from the last time period `t`, for example if the worker was not running when they were due to be executed (note: this will not back-fill new tasks, only tasks that were previously known)
 - `!max=n` where `n` is a small positive integer - configure the `max_attempts`
   of the job
-- `!ex=t` where `t` is a "time phrase" (see below) - do not back-fill if the next job is due within period `t` (mnemonic: "exclude")

 Time phrases are comprised of a sequence of number-letter combinations, where the number represents a quantity and the letter represents a time period, e.g.